awslabs/soci-snapshotter/docs/debug.md

 ```

 > **Note**
 > The command above assumes that you have used the unit file definition [soci-snapshotter.service](../soci-snapshotter.service) we have provided.
-If you have created your own unit file for SOCI replace `soci-snapshotter.unit` with the one you have made.
+If you have created your own unit file for `soci-snapshotter-grpc` and replace `soci-snapshotter.unit` with the one you have made.

 If you have started `soci-snapshotter-grpc` manually, logs will either be emitted to stderr/stdout or to the destination of your choice.